Tunisian rapper Klay BBJ jailed for six months

 Tunisia is the birthplace of the Arab Spring.

-A coalition led by the moderate Islamist Ennahda party is in government following the overthrow of President Zine el-Abidine Ben Ali in January 2011 and elections later in that year.'New injustice'
+A coalition led by the moderate Islamist Ennahda party is in government following the overthrow of President Zine el-Abidine Ben Ali in January 2011 and elections later in that year.

 "Our songs criticise the current situation in Tunisia and the government, no more and no less," AFP news agency quotes Klay BBJ as saying in court.